torbsd/openbsd-ports/README.md

 wrt. which version of tor-browser I base the port on.
 This is why we're at Firefox ESR 36.1.0 right now (2015-04-29).

+I've created a meta/tbb package, but in order to use it it needs at least `/usr/ports/meta/Makefile.inc` dropped in; assuming you have copied the `meta` and `www` dirs from this repo to `/usr/ports/mystuff`:

+    # cp /usr/ports/meta/Makefile.inc /usr/ports/mystuff/meta/
+    # cd /usr/ports/mystuff/meta/tbb
+    # make install

+YMMV.
+I mainly did that for convenience in testing, but it's morally no different than the `meta/avr` port.

 I keep notes in [notes.org](notes.org).
 You're welcome to look over my shoulder but then don't be offended by what I say :-) ...
 This work is sometimes irritating; if I'm going to be transparent then I